Skip to main content

 k3d cluster create -c local_deployment/k3d-civitas-local.yaml

-If you are using a Windows host and want to use the created configuration file from minikube within Windows Subsystem for Linux (WSL), run the following command to convert the config file to WSL format:
+If you are using a Windows host and want to use the created configuration file from Minikube within Windows Subsystem for Linux (WSL), run the following command to convert the config file to WSL format:

 sed -E "s|([A-Za-z]):\\\\|/mnt/\L\1/|g; s|\\\\|/|g" $HOME/.kube/config > $HOME/.kube/config.wsl